Itinerary for 2018 scottish PROGRAMME

 We move on to Glasgow.
 Voted one of the friendliest cities in the world, Scotland’s biggest city is a stylish mix of arts, culture and unique Celtic charm.
 It is home to more than 20 museums and art galleries, including the award-winning Burrell Collection, the magnificent Kelvingrove Art Gallery & Museum and the Riverside Museum, a radical space designed by the late Zaha Hadid.

-We will travel to Dumfries House and undertake a fascinating challenge in this ‘stunning Scottish Country House Estate and 18th-Century Palladian House’ which has a magnificent collection of Chippendale furniture, as well as examples of work by Scottish cabinetmakers of the 18th century.
+We will travel to Dumfries House, this ‘stunning Scottish Country House Estate and 18th-Century Palladian House’ has a magnificent collection of Chippendale furniture, as well as examples of work by Scottish cabinetmakers of the 18th century.
 Dumfries House estate has a very diverse educational programme focusing on employability skills supported by the Prince’s Trust.

 We will spend our day on the beautiful Island of Bute which has borne witness to many key periods in Scotland’s history.
 Standing stones and Bronze Age burial sites serve as testimony to the island’s ancient past; a past that has witnessed attacks across the ages from Viking raids to Cromwellian occupation.
 We will visit the extraordinary palace of Mount Stuart.
 Arguably the finest piece of domestic architecture to emerge from Britain's Gothic revival in the 19th century, this lavish palace boasts a majestic marble hall, an awe-inspiring white marble chapel, sumptuous accommodation and unspeakably rich reception rooms.
 Mount Stuart was the first home in the world to have a heated indoor swimming pool, and the first in Scotland to be purpose built with electric light, central heating, a telephone system and a Victorian passenger lift.
 Most of these are still in use today and we will learn the secrets of their restoration and interpretation.